LesFerch/DesktopPic/README.md

 DesktopPic provides two convenient methods to display one or more pictures on your Windows desktop.
 You can create a slideshow that overlays an area of your desktop or stamp images directly to your wallpaper.

 **Note**:
 - DesktopPic always maintains the original picture's raw pixel aspect ratio.
 It does not read rotation metadata.
-If an image displays with incorrect rotation, simply load it into an image editor, such as MSPaint or [Paint.Net](https://www.getpaint.net/), and resave it.
+If an image displays with incorrect rotation, simply load it into an image editor and resave it.
+See the **Resources** section below for recommended programs.

 **Method 1: Slideshow**